GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 performance](https://developers.google.com/web/fundamentals/performance/rendering)
 for more details.)

-So, while it can sometimes be convenient to animate layout properties, there are costs to doing so—even if not immediately apparent.
-Animations should, wherever possible, be defined in terms of composite property changes.
+While it can be convenient to animate layout properties, there are costs to doing so, even if those costs aren't immediately apparent.
+Animations should be defined in terms of composite property changes wherever possible.

 Defining [declarative CSS animations or using Web Animations](https://developers.google.com/web/fundamentals/design-and-ux/animations/css-vs-javascript),